anothermeer/Atmos-Terminal/README.md

 > How to use?
 1. Download the file
-2. run the file
+2. select the file
+3. run as admin
-3. run `cmd.help` to get list of commands
+4. run `cmd.help` to get list of commands

 > Why skip Versions?
 - it's cool